Large Language Models Can Infer Psychological Dispositions of Social Media Users: Abstract

 \section{Abstract}

-As Large Language Models (LLMs) demonstrate increasingly human-like abilities in various natural language processing (NLP) tasks that are bound to become integral to personalized technologies, understanding their capabilities and inherent biases is crucial.
-Our study investigates the potential of LLMs like ChatGPT to infer psychological dispositions of individuals from their digital footprints.
-Specifically, we assess the ability of GPT-3.5 and GPT-4 to derive the Big Five personality traits from users' Facebook status updates in a zero-shot learning scenario.
-Our results show an average correlation of r = .29 (range = [.22, .33]) between LLM-inferred and self-reported trait scores.
-Furthermore, our findings suggest biases in personality inferences with regard to gender and age: inferred scores demonstrated smaller errors for women and younger individuals on several traits, suggesting a potential systematic bias stemming from the underlying training data or differences in online self-expression.
+Large Language Models (LLMs) demonstrate increasingly human-like abilities across a wide variety of tasks.
+In this paper, we investigate whether LLMs like ChatGPT can accurately infer the psychological dispositions of social media users and whether their ability to do so varies across socio-demographic groups.
+Specifically, we test whether GPT-3.5 and GPT-4 can derive the Big Five personality traits from users' Facebook status updates in a zero-shot learning scenario.
+Our results show an average correlation of r = .29 (range = [.22, .33]) between LLM-inferred and self-reported trait scores – a level of accuracy that is similar to that of supervised machine learning models specifically trained to infer personality.
+Our findings also highlight heterogeneity in the accuracy of personality inferences across different age groups and gender categories: predictions were found to be more accurate for women and younger individuals on several traits, suggesting a potential bias stemming from the underlying training data or differences in online self-expression.
+The ability of LLMs to infer psychological dispositions from user-generated text has the potential to democratize access to cheap and scalable psychometric assessments for both researchers and practitioners.
+On the one hand, this democratization might facilitate large-scale research of high ecological validity and spark innovation in personalized services.
+On the other hand, it also raises ethical concerns regarding user privacy and self-determination, highlighting the need for stringent ethical frameworks and regulation.

 \keywords{Large language models \and ChatGPT \and GPT-4 \and Personality \and Big Five}